(Photo by Shudder. Thumbnail: RLJE Films/Everett Collection.)

-Maria, a young woman finds refuge in a house in the south of Chile after escaping from a sect of...
+A young woman takes refuge in a strange house in the woods after escaping from a German colony in southern...
 [More]

 Critics Consensus: La Llorona puts a fresh spin on the familiar legend by blending the supernatural and the political to resolutely chilling effect.